-The Sunbeam Mixmaster, which is decidedly less expensive than the other stand mixers we reviewed, is good at certain kitchen tasks like mixing cookie dough, and it carries the brand name of a company that has been making appliances for a century.
+The Sunbeam Mixmaster, which is decidedly less expensive than many of the best stand mixers (opens in new tab).
+Is good at certain kitchen tasks like mixing cookie dough, and it carries the brand name and great reputation of a company that has been making appliances for a century.
 However, we found its performance varied when it came to other kitchen tests, and sometimes the results for heavier tasks were less than satisfactory.

 We tried whipping 4 ounces of room-temperature egg whites into the stiff peak stage using the 4-quart mixing bowl, which is the larger of two bowls that come with this mixer.
 Both bowls are quite heavy and sturdy.
 We ran this electric mixer for four minutes using the two whisk attachments that come with this machine.
 The mixer whipped the egg whites into a medium-sized mass of whipped egg whites and the texture was a thin, very soft peak stage, which was not what we had expected.
 When we tried again with the smaller 2-quart bowl, the whisks and motor fared better and the result was a considerably larger volume of whipped egg whites and somewhat better peaks.
 These were still a bit softer than we would have liked, but they were much closer to stiff peaks than the earlier batch.

 We had far better luck making cookie dough.
 The beaters blended the dry ingredients and wet ingredients reasonably well, and in a fairly short period of time.
 There were some dry ingredients at the bottom of the bowl that we needed to scrape with a rubber spatula, but nothing that would cause problems baking good cookies.
 When we added the chocolate chips, it took a while for the machine to mix them into the dough, and we found that they were not fully incorporated until we stirred a bit with a spoon, but they were mixed reasonably well and none got chopped into tiny pieces.